Skip to main content

 J-1 EXCHANGE VISITOR

 The U.S. Department of State (DOS) administers the overall Exchange Visitor Program.
 The purpose of the J-1 Exchange Visitor Program is to increase mutual understanding between the people of the U.S. and the people of other countries by means of educational and cultural exchanges and for the home country to benefit from the J-1 exchange visitor’s experiences in the U.S. The Wistar Institute has been designated as an Exchange Visitor Program Sponsor.
-As an exchange visitor in Wistar’s Program, we offer you the opportunity to work with and learn from some of the world’s foremost scientists.
+As an exchange visitor at Wistar, we offer you the opportunity to work with and learn from some of the world’s foremost scientists.
 In addition, we support activities that will expose you to American society and culture, and encourage you to share the language, culture and history of your home country.

 J-1 CATEGORIES AT THE WISTAR INSTITUTE AND LENGTH OF STAY PERMITTED